LUMII-Syslab/qrng-dev-qrandom/README.md

 `qrng-client` is already compiled into a shared object and placed in the `./lib` directory.
 It can be manually compiled and replaced by following the instructions in its [repo](https://github.com/LUMII-Syslab/qrng-client).
 Provided are also header files for `qrng-client` placed into `./include` directory.

+For more information visit [qrng.lumii.lv](https://qrng.lumii.lv/).

 ## Prerequisites

-In order to connect to our QRNG web service, you will need the QRNG client native library and these files:
+To use QRNG web service 3 files are required to be placed into `./config` directory:

-ca.truststore (the root CA certificate used to sign the QRNG server HTTPS certificate and client sertificates) token.keystore (your client certificate, signed by the CA that serves the QRNG server) qrng.properties (key passwords and other settings)
+* ca.truststore (the root CA certificate used to sign the QRNG server HTTPS certificate and client sertificates)
+* token.keystore (your client certificate, signed by the CA that serves the QRNG server)
+* qrng.properties (key passwords and other settings)

+The files are currently provided upon request by mailing to syslab_services at lumii.lv

 ## Usage

-To build and install the service, cd into the root of the repo and run `make install`.
+To build and install the service, `cd` into the root of the repo and run `make install`.